The Data Playbook: Making Informed Choices around LLMs

 Let’s validate that LLMs can solve our NLP problem.
 I asked ChatGPT to classify a transaction into one of travel, health, or food.
 Check this example:

 ChatGPT does classify it correctly.
 However, LLMs may look like they can solve a problem using an example, but that example might be cherry-picked 🍒.
-Before trying a test set of transactions, ask your self is this example representative of my set?
+Before trying a test set of transactions, we should ask ourselves if this example is representative of the actual data we would encounter.
 Is it special in some way that allowed the model to predict an answer? and does this example represent the data that I am expecting?

-Let’s try another example, missing the ‘hospital’ keyword, another example of real life data the model is expected to classify in production (Alnahdi is a popular pharmacy in Saudi):
+Let’s try another example, missing the ‘hospital’ keyword.
+This is another example of real life data the model is expected to classify in production (Alnahdi is a popular pharmacy in Saudi):

-After validating the LLM’s performance, you benchmark the results against your current pipeline.
-If the current offering outperforms the LLM, the answer to replacing the current pipeline with an LLM is an easy no, because it simply does not solve our problem.
+After validating the LLM’s performance, compare it against your current pipeline.
+If the existing system outperforms the LLM, then we have no reason to replace it.
 However, if it does solve the problem, and matches or slightly exceeds the results of your in-house work, that’s when the conversation is a bit harder to have.

 Say you’ve found that LLMs are a really great fit for your predictive task.
 Now what?